zuhlke/engineering-posts/micro-frontends-with-angular-and-stenciljs.md

 <my-header></my-header>
 ```

-We found a nice library, [ANGULAR EXTENSIONS ELEMENTS](https://angular-extensions.github.io/elements/#/home), which makes it even easier to lazy load elements in Angular.
+We found a nice library, [Angular Extension Elements](https://angular-extensions.github.io/elements/#/home), which makes it even easier to lazy load elements in Angular.
 It also supports displaying special components for the loading and error cases.

 ```html
 <my-header *axLazyElement="headerUrl; errorTemplate: errorHeader; loadingTemplate: loading; module: true"></my-header>